ActuallyNotDoubt/9810_Guide/README.md

 ## Welcome to 9810 AOSP Building guide!
 ## All of the Instructions lines are from my experience while building AOSP for 9810 devices.
-If I messed something up below, please send me a message for me to fix.
+   If I messed something up below, please send me a message with what is to fix.

 1. Requirements
 To build AOSP on 9810 devices, you must prepare: